|Course Length:||3 Years Full-Time|

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 2017/18 Entry – 120 UCAS Tariff points.
+120 UCAS Tariff points on the new UCAS Tariff.
 Creative Arts subjects are preferred.
 In addition, you could be asked to submit a portfolio of your work in media and/or film and television.

 - A Levels – BBB;